pletzer/python-oop-novice/_episodes/06-duck.md

 >> and `QuadraticPlotter.plot()` are all different&mdash;one expects a
 >> callable, one expects a list of coefficients as one argument, and
 >> one expects three coefficients as separate arguments.
 In general,
->> specialistations of a class should keep the same interface to its
+>> specialisations of a class should keep the same interface to its
 >> functions, and the parent class should be interchangeable with its
 >> specialisations.
 > {: .solution}